humansensinglab/Generalizable-Human-Gaussians/CUSTOM_DATASET.md

 ## Guideline for preparing custom dataset
-In this document, the process of preparing custom dataset is ellaborated.
+In this document, the process of preparing a custom dataset is elaborated.
-Any dataset that provides 3D files (.obj) together with SMPL-X parameters can work.
+Any dataset that provides 3D mesh files (.obj) together with SMPL-X parameters can be used.
-In this document, we will describe the process with the example of THuman2.0 dataset.
+We will describe the process using the THuman2.0 dataset as an example.
 ---

 ### Dataset structure